The German auto industry's troubles over excessive diesel emissions are looming larger.

 Shares in the three biggest German automakers fell Monday after a newsmagazine report claimed they had colluded for years over diesel technology.

-BMW was off 2.6 percent, Daimler 3.7 percent and Volkswagen 2.6 percent.
+BMW fell 2.8 percent, Daimler 2.6 percent and Volkswagen 2.5 percent.
 Shares also fell Friday after Der Spiegel published its findings online.

 Spiegel reported that employees from Volkswagen, Audi, BMW, Mercedes and Porsche had met often since the 1990s and had agreed to limit the size of the tanks holding a urea solution used to reduce diesel emissions of harmful nitrogen oxide.
-The smaller tanks reduced costs and freed up space in the vehicles.
+The smaller tanks reduced costs and freed up space in the vehicles, the magazine said.

-BMW issued a statement denying that its urea tanks were too small to provide adequate exhaust treatment and said its vehicles' emissions met legal requirements.
+BMW issued a statement denying that its urea tanks were too small to provide adequate exhaust treatment and said its vehicles' emissions were not manipulated and met legal requirements.
 BMW's statement said discussions with other manufacturers focused on installing the infrastructure to refill the tanks but it did not further address the inter-company contacts.
 Daimler and Volkswagen said they could not comment on "speculation."

-Officials at the European Union's executive Commission said in a statement that they and the German competition authority, the Bundeskartellamt, have received information on the matter, which is currently being assessed by the Commission.
+Officials at the European Union's executive Commission said that they and the German competition authority have received information on the matter, which is currently being assessed by the Commission.
 The commission said it would be "premature to speculate further."

-The Spiegel report follows announcements last week by Daimler that it is recalling 3 million diesels to improve their emissions performance through an update of engine control software, and by Volkswagen's luxury Audi brand that it was doing the same with 850,000 vehicles.
+The report follows announcements last week by Daimler that it is recalling 3 million Mercedes-Benz diesels to improve their emissions performance through an update of engine control software, and by Volkswagen's luxury Audi brand that it was doing the same with 850,000 vehicles.
 Daimler also said it would speed up the deployment of new engines, while BMW is offering software updates on 350,000 of its older diesels.

-The steps come as a way to head off calls for banning diesel vehicles from some German cities where air pollution levels exceed limits.
+The steps come as a way to head off calls to ban diesel vehicles from some German cities where air pollution levels exceed limits.
 The German government has summoned local officials and auto executives to a "diesel summit" Aug.
 2 to both find ways to reduce emissions and ensure that diesel technology has a future.